ipapi-is/ipapi/README.md

 The database is in JSON format.
 The key is the ASN as `int` and the value is an object with AS meta information such as the one above.

 [You can purchase the full ASN database here](https://ipapi.is/asn.html)

+### ASN Database Format

+Each entry of the **IP to ASN Database** has the meta data listed below.
+If the ASN is inactive, there is less metadata for the ASN.
+For example, inactive ASNs have no `prefixes` or `prefixesIPv6` fields.

++ `asn` - The field `asn` is a unique identifier assigned to each autonomous system (AS) on the Internet.
+As of January 2024, there were over 81,000 active Autonomous System Numbers (ASNs) registered ([ASN Statistics](https://ipapi.is/data/asn_meta.json)).
++ `descr` - The field `descr` is a short informal descriptive name of the autonomous system (AS) in free format.
++ `country` - The [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1) to which the AS belongs administratively.
+This is the country specific location of the autonomous system (AS).
+This does not necessarily mean that all routes (IP addresses) assigned to this AS must originate from the same country.
++ `active` - The field `active` determines if the ASN is active or inactive.
+Active means that at least one route is assigned to the ASN.
+Put differently, this means that there is at least one entry in the `prefixes` or `prefixesIPv6` array.
++ `org` - The field `org` contains the organization that owns the ASN.
+It is crucial to understand that not every IP address assigned to an AS must belong to the organization contained in `org`.
+Put differently: The IP addresses included in the `prefixes` or `prefixesIPv6` array might be owned by a different organizations than the one from the autonomous system (AS) itself.
++ `domain` - The field `domain` is the domain of the organization's website that owns the ASN.
++ `abuse` - The field `abuse` contains the abuse email address that can be used to direct abuse complains to the owner of the ASN.
++ `type` - The field `type` contains the type of the ASN.
+The following ASN types exist:
+  + `hosting` - The AS is owned by a hosting provider (Example: [as396982](https://api.ipapi.is?q=as396982))
+  + `education` - The AS belongs to a university or other kind of educational institution (Example: [AS1111](https://api.ipapi.is?q=AS1111))
+  + `government` - The AS belongs to a governmental institution (Example: [AS1701](https://api.ipapi.is?q=AS1701))
+  + `banking` - The AS belongs to a banking / financial institution (Example: [AS2134](https://api.ipapi.is?q=AS2134))
+  + `isp` - The AS belongs to a Internet Service Provider (ISP) (Example: [AS3222](https://api.ipapi.is?q=AS3222))
+  + `business` - If the type is not one of the above, the type is the generic `business` type (Example: [AS3271](https://api.ipapi.is?q=AS3271))
++ `created` - The field `created` specifies the date when this ASN was first registered.
++ `updated` - The field `updated` specifies the date when this ASN was last updated.
++ `rir` - The field `rir` contains the Regional Internet Registry (RIR) responsible for this ASN.
++ `whois` - The field `whois` contains an url pointing to the raw WHOIS record for this ASN.
++ `prefixes` - The field `prefixes` contains all the IPv4 networks assigned to this ASN.
+This is a list of IPv4 networks in CIDR format.
++ `prefixesIPv6` - The field `prefixesIPv6` contains all the IPv6 networks assigned to this ASN.
+This is a list of IPv6 networks in CIDR format.

 ## Geolocation Database